Who is GhostBed or Casper Good For?

-Lastly, as I mentioned above, Casper is tad bit more expensive than GhostBed (including coupons), but really their beds are actually reasonably priced compared to what you’d pay if you walked into your local mattress store.
+Lastly, as I mentioned above, Casper is a tad bit more expensive than GhostBed (including coupons).
+Still, really their beds are actually reasonably priced compared to what you’d pay if you walked into your local mattress store.
 They do offer coupon codes, though.
-Check above to see what kind of discount they’re offering right now.
+Check the table above to see what kind of discount they’re offering right now.

 If you’ve made it this far, you’re probably still a little confused and understandably frustrated.
 After all, these two beds share a lot of similar characteristics.
 In all honesty, this was one of the hardest comparisons we’ve ever had to put together.
 To make things a little easier, though, try asking yourself a few questions.

 First, what’s your budget?
-If every dollar matters, go with GhostBed.
-You can usually find snag it for a few dollars cheaper than Casper.
+If you’re more price-conscious, go with GhostBed.
+You can usually snag it for around $50-$150 less than the Casper mattress.
 Just make sure to take advantage of their current sale or promotion.

 Next, are you a combo sleeper that switches positions a lot?
 If you do, you’ll probably find Casper preferable over GhostBed.